Long-window tandem variational data assimilation methods for chaotic climate models tested with the Lorenz 63 system: Results

 \dataavailability{The pseudo-data samples used in this study are available on request from the authors.}

 \appendixfigures

 \appendixtables

 \authorcontribution{PDK carried out the research, wrote the initial manuscript draft, and edited it.
-AB also assisted with the research and edited the manuscript.
-AK and DS designed the research concept and edited the manuscript.}
+AB assisted with the research and edited the manuscript.
+AK and DS designed the research concept, supervised the work, and participated in the writing of the manuscript.}

 \competinginterests{The authors declare no potential competing interest.}